blabel/blabel.github.io/index.md

 More details about the algorithm used are available from the following paper:

+Aidan Hogan. "[Canonical Forms for Isomorphic and Equivalent RDF Graphs: Algorithms for Leaning and Labelling Blank Nodes](http://aidanhogan.com/docs/rdf-canonicalisation.pdf)".
+ACM Transactions on the Web 11(4): 22:1-22:62, 2017.

+The version linked above corrects some [minor errata](http://aidanhogan.com/#errataH17) present in the published version (thanks to Antoine Zimmermann and Ivan Herman!).
+The paper extends and supercedes the following earlier paper:

 Aidan Hogan. "[Skolemising Blank Nodes while Preserving Isomorphism](http://aidanhogan.com/docs/skolems_blank_nodes_www.pdf)".
 In the Proceedings of the 24th International World Wide Web Conference (WWW), Florence, Italy, May 18–22, 2015.

-The paper also provides details of performance experiments which show that it should be efficient in practice.
+These papers provide details of performance experiments which show that the methods described here should be efficient for all but a few nasty cases.

 ## Command-line Use